adhuliya/ajit-toolchain/README.md

     exit;
     ## now you are outside the container

+If any error persists, refer to docker/Docker_setup.txt to setup manually.

 Once the above setup is done, you can refer `./docker/README.md` for more details.

 NOTE: For access to USB serial ports see docker/ajit_buil_dev/run.sh.